SkylineCommunications/dataminer-docs-connectors/connector/doc/TAG_Video_Systems_Media_Control_System_(MCS).md

 ## How to Use

 REST API calls are used to establish communication with the device.
-Custom right-click context menus have been implemented on several tables which allows data manipulation and changes.
+For several of the tables, you can right-click the table to access a context menu that allows data manipulation and changes.

-Certain sets, such as the layouts and channel configuration outside of the context menus are stored into the **Tag Sets** page.
+Certain settings, such as the layouts and channel configuration outside of the context menus, are stored on the **Tag Sets** page.

-Note: SNMP traps are received in a hidden connection and are connected over port 162 in order to automatically update table information with new events.
+Note that SNMP traps are received via a hidden connection using port 162 in order to automatically update table information with new events.